Progress Bar family — one shared animation core (ProgressBarData + ProgressBarController), several shapes on top.

 RadialProgressBar is a circular progress indicator that renders arcs using UI Toolkit's mesh generation API.
-It supports multi-segment displays (like Overwatch-style health bars), smooth animations, and indicator overlays.
+It supports multi-segment displays (like Overwatch-style health bars), smooth animations, indicator overlays, and configurable arc spans for speedometer-style gauges.

 | Attribute | Description |